xthemadgenius/btcrec-cli/docs/INSTALL.md

 ### Windows ###

-Visit the Python download page here: <https://www.python.org/downloads/windows/>, and click the link for the latest **Python 3.8.5** (Python 3.8.6, 3.9, etc, will work, but Python 3.8.5 has simpler installation of required modules) release near the top of the page under the heading *Python Releases for Windows*.
+Visit the Python download page here: <https://www.python.org/downloads/windows/>, and click the link for the latest **Python 3.9** release (Python 3.10, etc, will work, but Python 3.9 has simpler installation of required modules) release near the top of the page under the heading *Python Releases for Windows*.
 Download and run either the `Windows x86 MSI installer` for the 32-bit version of Python, or the `Windows x86-64 MSI installer` for the 64-bit one.
 Modern PCs should use the 64-bit version, however if you're unsure which one is compatible with your PC, choose the 32-bit one.

-_**When installing Python in Windows, be sure to select to "Add Python 3.8 to PATH" on the first screen of the installer...**_
+_**When installing Python in Windows, be sure to select to "Add Python 3.9 to PATH" on the first screen of the installer...**_

 **Note for Large Multi-CPU Systems:** Windows limits the number of possible threads to 64.
 If your system has more logical/physical cores than this, your best bet is to run the tool in Linux.
 (Ubuntu is an easy place to start)